RolandDreger/accessibility-4-indesign/accessibility-4-indesign/accsssibility-4-indesign_doku.en.md

 # Accessibility-4-InDesign
-**Adobe InDesign plugin that assists users in creating accessible documents.**

 The *Accessibility-4-InDesign* plug-in is designed to help you identify and resolve problems at an early stage when creating accessible documents with *Adobe InDesign*.